Stefano020/shell-script/README.md

 # Exercise 3 - Bonus :

-Write a Shell Script that renames all files in the current directory that end in ".png", so that the file name starts with the current date in the format "YYY-MM-DD".
+Write a Shell Script that renames all files in the current directory that end in ".png", so that the file name starts with the current date in the format "YYYY-MM-DD".

-# Exercise 4 - Bonus :

-TODO